GabrielMartinMoran/pymodelio/README.md

 # pymodelio

-A simple Python module for defining domain models and performing validations against them.
+A simple Python module for defining domain models, serializing, deserializing and validating them.

 ## What is this module for?

-Have you ever needed to validate a user input, the body of a request, re data obtained from a service like a database or an external api?
-Well, that's for `pymodelio` is built for, simplicity when defining your domain models and the restrictions arround them.
+Have you ever needed to validate a user input, the body of a request, data obtained from a service like a database or an external api, without needing to define serializers and deserializers for your class nested data structure?
+Well, that's what `pymodelio` is built for, simplicity when defining your domain models and the surrounding restrictions.

 ## How to install the module